Kelsie Jean Smeby Rocks Heart-Shaped Pasties & A Fishnet Top

 She wore two large black heart-shaped pasties over her breasts, covering up any NSFW elements while still leaving her ample assets on full display.
 She flashed a serious amount of underboob and cleavage in the skimpy top.
 She also layered on an entirely see-through garment crafted entirely out of fishnet fabric with sparkling embellishments.
 The fabric draped over her chest and arms, adding a bit of sparkle to her look.

 She paired the skimpy top with black underwear that dipped down low in the front, showing off all of her flat stomach.
-The sides stretched high over her hips, and though the photo was cropped just below her hips so that her legs weren’t visible in the frame, the look managed to still flaunt a tantalizing amount of her lower body.
+The sides stretched high over her hips, and though the photo was cropped just below her hips, the look managed to still flaunt a tantalizing amount of her lower body.

 Kelsie’s brunette locks were styled in curls, and she had both her hands tangled in her silky tresses.
 She kept the accessories simple, adding a pair of hoop earrings and nothing else as she gazed seductively at the camera.